refaelbm/MIPS-CPU-Architecture-Single-Cycle-Datapath-based/README.md

 will use a Single Cycle MIPS architecture and must be capable of performing Instructions from the MIPS instruction set.

-Program languages: VHDL,Assembly
+Program languages: VHDL, Assembly

-Backend Tools: ModleSim,Quartus,IAR
+Programing Tools: ModleSim, Quartus, IAR

 Design Scope: